theblackcat102/theblackcat102.github.io/_posts/2023-06-22-short-writeup-on-unpopular-opinions-on-ai.md

 So for startups we are actually on the same starting point as the giants on the application side.
 Such as a rewind.ai like service running on your smartphone offline.
 Meaning your phone runs a "small" LLM which aggregates and answer all the questions you had in your phone.
 Or on-perm service using special accelerators such as MLU370 and M100 (not Mi100).
 Since there's a need in China to replace certain percentage of your stack to china manufactured hardware, I think this example is only unique in China only.

 I find the on-device idea pretty interesting because for one I was training a few [3B chat models](https://huggingface.co/ikala/bloom-zh-3b-chat) few months back and 3B is actually in the range where you can [run it on your iPhone](https://twitter.com/togethercompute/status/1660767722073128960).
 But for such as "small" model, its bit hard to make use since one of the core of LLM trending cause is that its very versatile, meaning you can use it to do any kinds of things without prior design.
 But for 3B model, it really can't handle unseen task in my testing, this novel use is only and could only be improved via scaling the weights (3B -> 7B -> 13B).
 So in order to find any use of turning your iPhone into a hand warmer, there must a killer application for it to exist.
+For example, your on device LLMs would help you reply chat message or aggregate which apps you should open or use next?

 * Data

+There's a unique take on what defines data moat here which I find the most interesting and I quote (in slight translation of mine):

-I think from the start of the chatGPT phase, a lot of voices are showing data platform are going to close up their access (Reddit, StackOverflow) to show case their own "unique" data value.
-But right now even proprietary which you have collected would not be valuable anymore.
+> I think from the start of the chatGPT phase, a lot of voices are showing data platform are going to close up their access (Reddit, StackOverflow) to show case their own "unique" data value.
+But right now even proprietary data which you have collected would not be valuable anymore.

 My personal interpretation of this means any "proprietary" you have collected to train a model would have no value.
 For example, the labeling and conversation data collected by OpenAI used to train the SFT or reward model phase.
 In the original article, the speaker refers to data collected in your vertical stack.

 So what's valuable then?
 Its the data which do not belongs to you.
 For on-premise deployment example, the solution and the data which was generated via this on-prem is valuable cause it bonds you (the service provider) and the enterprise (customer) together.
 For example a human feedback pipeline which is closely integrated with the customer stack and the customized module trained on this pipeline (ie LoRA).